Gingerbread Scones with Lemon Butter

 - Place 2 in. apart on a lightly greased baking sheet.
 Bake at 425° for 8-10 minutes or until golden brown.

-- Meanwhile, in a small bowl, beat the butter, confectioners' sugar, lemon juice and peel until combined.
+- Meanwhile, in a small bowl, beat the butter, confectioners' sugar, lemon juice and zest until combined.
 Serve with warm scones.
-Yield: 16 scones.